All the client scripting concepts and APIs explained in this documentation also apply to Dynamics 365 Customer Engagement (on-premises) users.

 However, if your business requirement can't be achieved using a business rule, you will find that client-scripting using the client API object model provides a powerful way to extend the behavior of the application and enable automation in the client.

 Use client scripting in model-driven apps

-Forms in Model-driven apps help display data to the user.
-A form in Model-driven apps can contain items such as fields, a quick form, or a grid.
-An event occurs in Model-driven apps forms whenever:
+Forms in model-driven apps help display data to the user.
+A form in model-driven apps can contain items such as columns, a quick form, or a grid.
+An event occurs in model-driven apps forms whenever:

-- Data is changed in a field or an item within the form
+- Data is changed in a column or an item within the form.

 Model-driven apps provides you a rich set of client APIs to interact with form objects and events to control what and when to display on a form.

 Some client APIs are deprecated in the current release of model-driven apps.
 Ensure that you are aware of these APIs as you write your client-side code for model-driven apps.
 More information: Deprecated client APIs